Riyaz404/Riyaz404/README.md

 #### I am Application developer
 I am an app developer with a passion for creating innovative solutions to solve real world problems.
 My experience spans across multiple platforms and technologies, with proficiency in developing mobile applications for both iOS and Android devices.

-Skills: ANDROID / KOTLIN / JAVA / DART / C++
+Skills: IOS / SWIFT / KOTLIN / DART / C++